Bet v I allergen: Structure

 NMR analysis has confirmed earlier predictions of the protein structure and site of the major T-cell epitope.
 The Bet v 1 protein comprises 6 anti-parallel beta-strands and 3 alpha-helices.
 Four of the strands dominate the global fold, and 2 of the helices form a C-terminal amphipathic helical motif.
 This motif is believed to be the T-cell epitope.
 However, one very striking feature of the three-dimensional structure of Bet v 1 is the presence of a large hydrophobic cavity, which is open to the exterior and probably functions as a ligand binding site.

-The motif is also found in: